Emtriva and Epivir

 generic lamivudine 300 mg, 30 tablets: $429.66/month

 Very well tolerated.
-The most common side effects (which were rarely reported) may include headache, diarrhea, and nausea.
-Prior to initiation, people should be tested for hepatitis B virus (HBV) infection.
-Severe exacerbations of hepatitis B have been reported in people co-infected with HBV who have discontinued FTC or 3TC, because they also treat hepatitis B. Monitor liver enzymes closely in people co-infected with HBV and, if appropriate, initiation of anti-hepatitis B therapy may be warranted upon discontinuation.
-Call your health care provider right away if you develop any of the following signs or symptoms of hepatitis: yellowing of the skin or whites of the eyes; dark or tea-colored urine; pale-colored bowel movements; nausea or vomiting; loss of appetite; or pain, aching, or tenderness on the right side below the ribs.
-Rare skin discoloration (darkening of the skin on the palms and the soles) can occur with Emtriva and was more frequent in children, but is generally mild and not medically concerning.
+The most common side effects (which were rarely reported) may include headache, diarrhea and nausea.
+Prior to initiation, people should be tested for hepatitis B virus (HBV).
+Emtriva and Epivir have anti-HBV efficacy but must be taken with an additional HBV medication.
+Severe exacerbations of hepatitis B have been reported in people co-infected with HIV who have discontinued FTC or 3TC, because they also treat hepatitis B. Monitor liver enzymes closely in people co-infected with HBV and, if appropriate, initiation of anti-hepatitis B therapy may be warranted upon discontinuation.
+Call your health care provider right away if you develop any of the following signs or symptoms of hepatitis: yellowing of the skin or whites of the eyes; dark or tea-colored urine; pale-colored bowel movements; nausea or vomiting; loss of appetite or pain, aching or tenderness on the right side below the ribs.
+Rare skin discoloration (darkening of the skin on the palms and the soles) can occur with Emtriva and was more frequent in children but is generally mild and not medically concerning.